 To write this review, I revisited my copy of War Primer and was surprised to find the same photograph from Brecht’s journal, now accompanied by a poem.
 In this path from collecting to publishing, we witness Brecht at work, conjugating an answer to Aziza’s question.
 That the exhibition sparks flashes of recognition would not have displeased Brecht.
 Like Benjamin, he conceived of history as an unruly conjunction of past and present.
 For the livestream from Gaza to constellate with the records of barbarism Brecht amassed is entirely in keeping with the point of his collection.
 As Sarah James writes in her contribution to the exhibition catalogue, Brecht left behind his vast archive of fragments not for the purposes of ‘memorialisation, but as collective resources for future collaborators’.

 The exhibition attests to this in remarkable ways, particularly through the roving 90-minute performance that fills every floor of Raven Row.
-The curator and director Phoebe von Held has adapted four of Brecht’s unfinished dramatic works, staging them throughout the gallery to demonstrate how the repercussions of capitalist crises cascade onto the most vulnerable.
+The director Phoebe von Held has adapted four of Brecht’s unfinished dramatic works, staging them throughout the gallery to demonstrate how the repercussions of capitalist crises cascade onto the most vulnerable.
 On the top floor, a madcap scene from Fleischhacker (1924–1931) unfolds, about an unscrupulous speculator whose attempt to corner the wheat market triggers a global famine.
 We are then rushed down the stairs by a torrent of lines from The Flood (1926–1927), inspired by a 1926 hurricane that wiped out Miami.
 On the ground and lower ground floors, we meet those left to pick up the pieces: a family forced to abandon their farm due to Fleischhacker’s machinations, the shell-shocked tank crew of Fatzer (1926–1930), Mrs Queck, a single mother of five from The Breadshop (1929–1930), whose debts lead to her eviction and eventual death from despair.
 These fuming, quirky vignettes show Brecht at his most radical.
 He and his collaborators wrote them amidst the Wall Street Crash and Hitler’s rise, yet as we’re jolted from floor to floor, resonances with present realities hit home: engineered famine, forced migration, cities reduced to rubble.

 Von Held holds this sprawling world together with glue and tape. lambdog1066, one of London’s most inventive costume designers, has dressed the ensemble in maximalist attire collaged from rubbish.
 Nearly all props and set pieces are fashioned out of cardboard, including the large backroom where The Breadshop unfurls, which is covered in tiles made of shipping boxes, their address labels and Amazon logos still visible.
 Every directorial choice appears to have been made with fragmentation in mind; even the audience is split in half at the start and sent through the performance in opposite directions.
 The dozen actors constantly switch roles, flipping through characters like a stream of TikTok videos.
 One moment they’re with the Salvation Army, the next they’re playing in a bluegrass band.
 They portray cops, reporters, Deliveroo workers, biblical prophets, as well as less conventional dramatis personae like bull markets and cities on the brink of destruction.